 - December 1 for spring convocation if degree requirements are completed during the fall term

 - March 1 for spring convocation

 Submit an Intention to Graduate/Program Completion form to your academic department once your degree requirements have been met.

 Step 2: Verify your name in Quest

 In Quest, run an unofficial transcript to check the name that appears on your official academic record.
 This is the name that will be printed on your diploma.
-If you'd like to make changes/additions/deletions to your name (including middle names), submit a Change of Name form with the required documentation to the Registrar's Office or Graduate Studies Office before May 1 for the spring convocation and September 1 for the fall convocation.
+If you'd like to make changes/additions/deletions to your name (including middle names), submit a Change of Name form with the required documentation to the Registrar's Office or Graduate Studies and Postdoctoral Affairs before May 1 for the spring convocation and September 1 for the fall convocation.

 Step 3: Verify your home and email addresses

 Verify that your home address is up to date by

 - September 1 for fall convocation

 If you don't attend the ceremony, your diploma will be held in the Registrar's Office or Graduate Studies and Postdoctoral Affairs for pick-up for approximately one week following convocation.
 If you aren't able to pick up your diploma during this time, it will be mailed to the home address you've listed in Quest.